Skilled Albuquerque Drug Crime Lawyer

 Entrapment is a defense that will win you a complete acquittal if it is successful, even if the evidence against you is overwhelming.
 You may have an entrapment defense, for example, if the police pressured you into committing the crime and supplied the drugs themselves (by posing as a dealer and offering to sell you drug, for example).

-Free Consultation with Drug Crimes Attorney in Albuquerque
+Free Consultation with Effective Drug Crimes Attorneys in Albuquerque

 If you or someone you love has been charged with a drug crime in the Albuquerque area, it is imperative that you contact the New Mexico Criminal Law Offices in Albuquerque immediately, before answering any questions from law enforcement.
 There is never a charge for the first consultation, and if finances are a problem, we can arrange an easy payment schedule.